 To get incontinence products with your West Virginia Medicaid benefits, you must first visit a doctor and get a diagnosis for incontinence.
 A diagnosis from a doctor serves as evidence that incontinence supplies are medically necessary to treat your condition.
 Once you’ve been diagnoses, you may be eligible to use your benefits to get incontinence supplies.

-Once you have a diagnosis, it’s time to sign up online with us and place your first product order.
+Once you have a diagnosis, it’s time to sign up online for incontinence supplies with us and place your first order.
 The process is simple: